martinmalmgren/martinmalmgren.github.io/index.md

 ## 2018

+### May 14

+Martin will make a debut with [Orchestra di Padova e del Veneto](https://www.opvorchestra.it) this fall.
+Details TBA later.

+###  May 9

+Martin is stepping in on short notice to perform two Bach concertos with Belgrade Symphony in Kolarac Hall on May 14th.
+He will perform the D minor concerto BWV 1052 and the concerto for two keyboards in C minor BWV 1060, the latter together with Konstantin Bogino.
+More information [here](https://www.facebook.com/events/950976041694011/).

 ### March 30

 The Key Discoveries festival program has been released!
-The artists include Alexei Lubimov, Roland Pöntinen, Paavali Jumppanen, Liisa Pohjola, Risto-Matti Marin, Tuija Hakkila, Aura Go, and numerous others.
+The artists include Alexei Lubimov, Roland Pöntinen, Paavali Jumppanen, Risto-Matti Marin, Tuija Hakkila, Aura Go, and numerous others.
 For details, go [here](https://www.facebook.com/keydiscoveries/).

 ### February 1